stich86/lpac-libmbim-wrapper/README.md

 Look at **profileManagementOperation** type `delete` and take not of `seqNumber` value, then issue the notification command to release the eSIM profile:

-`./wrapper notification process -r 5` <-- this will tell remote SM-DS server to release eSIM profile for ICCID `8939XXXXXXXXXXXXXXX`.
+`./wrapper.py notification process 5 -r` <-- this will tell remote SM-DS server to release eSIM profile for ICCID `8939XXXXXXXXXXXXXXX`.

-`./wrapper notification process -r 9` <-- this will tell remote SM-DS server to release eSIM profile for ICCID `8931XXXXXXXXXXXXXXX`.
+`./wrapper.py notification process 9 -r` <-- this will tell remote SM-DS server to release eSIM profile for ICCID `8931XXXXXXXXXXXXXXX`.

 # Others